cc-hpc-itwm/tarantella/docs/source/index.rst

 |
 `Tarantella <https://github.com/cc-hpc-itwm/tarantella>`_
-is an open-source, distributed Deep Learning framework built on top of TensorFlow 2, providing scalable Deep Neural Network training on CPU and GPU compute clusters.
+is an open-source, distributed Deep Learning framework built on top of TensorFlow, providing scalable Deep Neural Network training on CPU and GPU compute clusters.

-Tarantella is easy-to-use, allows to re-use existing TensorFlow 2/Keras models, and does not require any knowledge of parallel computing.
+Tarantella is easy-to-use, allows to re-use existing TensorFlow models, and does not require any knowledge of parallel computing.

 .. image:: pics/tnt_run.gif